The Wisdom in Finding Out for Yourself

 Further Wisdom Gained:

-Your own hard-won learnings may end up helping those around you (e.g. their health, finances, goals, thinking, etc).
+Your own hard-won & potentially costly learnings may help your community (e.g. health, finances, goals, taxes, general knowledge, etc).

 It’s impossible to know all the potential benefits from a journey at the outset.
-This is part of the reason it’s important to go on them, for the unforeseeable fruit that they inevitable bear.
+This is part of the reason we must explore.

-Through this journey, I was able to enrich the lives of others, which hadn’t even crossed my mind when I set out to learn a few things about investing.
+Through my journey, I was able to enrich the lives of others, which never crossed my mind when I set out check for myself whether or not the conventional wisdom would work for me.

 Conclusion